sridurgeshv/Passport-integration/README.md

 # Integrating Immutable Passport into your Application

-This comprehensive guide will walk you through step-by-step on how to integrate Immutable Passport into your application for user authentication and blockchain transactions.
+Are you looking to seamlessly incorporate Immutable Passport into your straightforward React application?
+You're in the right place.
+This comprehensive guide offers you a user-friendly, step-by-step approach to integrating Immutable Passport into your project.
+We'll walk you through the entire process, from establishing the connection to retrieving user data and initializing transactions.
+Whether you're a seasoned developer or just getting started, this guide will ensure you're on the right track.
+Let's dive in!

+## Prerequisites
+- Immutable Passport credentials (client ID) from Immutable Developer Hub.
+- Latest version of node.
+- Basic React App.
 ## Introduction

 Immutable Passport allows you to easily implement login, account creation and blockchain transactions in your application.
 Users can use their existing Immutable X account to login seamlessly.